 Let’s go through all the details of United’s boarding process.
 You can learn how many boarding groups it has, which passengers belong in which groups, and how to make getting from the gate onto the plane as easy and stress-free as possible.

 United uses 6 groups for boarding: Pre-Boarding and numbered Groups 1 to 5.
 Each passenger is assigned to one of these groups for boarding, and there are 2 lanes for boarding set up at the gate.

 Group 1 and Group 2 line up to board first — Group 1 at the blue lane and Group 2 at the green lane.
 Once they are on board, Groups 3 to 5 are called to board through the green lane.

 If you qualify for certain pre-boarding or membership categories, you can board ahead of your assigned group.
 In all cases, you can board with the first group you qualify for.

 *Basic Economy passengers with elite status, a Chase United credit card, or Star Alliance status board according to their regular group.

 Priority Boarding is marketed to those passengers who do not have any other elite status or card membership, and it would allow them to board ahead of their assigned group.
 Passengers who purchase Priority Boarding will be able to board with Group 2.

-Priority Boarding will start at $9, but pricing will be variable based on the flight booked, date, time of day, and day of the week.
-In other words, they can charge whatever they want for the service.
+Priority Boarding starts at $15, but pricing varies based on the flight booked, date, time of day, and day of the week.
+In other words, United can charge whatever it wants for the service.
 Hopefully, pricing will remain rather low.

 Hot Tip: For an overview of other add-ons and fees, check out our in-depth review of United Airlines.